AugurProject/augur/docs/conventions.md

 * Import paths for `assets`, `modules`, `utils`, and `src` are aliased, so avoid the use of relative paths.
 * Null component states (ex: 'no markets', 'no tags', etc.) should always come first in the component.
 * Conditional display should occur as far down the component tree as possible.
+* Props that are being passed to a component should be explicit from both ends

 ### Other Conventions
 Not all conventions are detailed above, but rather just the main points.